GaloisInc/ivory/ivory-tutorial/tutorial.md

 ### Configure the build environment

-Using a terminal, change to the checked out or unzipped ivory repository.
+Using a terminal, change to the checked out or unzipped Ivory repository.
 Now, simply run `stack build` to setup the build environment.

 ```sh